 Macedonia is a small Balkan country located in the southeastern part of Europe with a population of more than two million.
 The country is a unique tourism hub of the region thanks to its multifaceted cultural heritage, spectacular historic attractions, and natural beauties.
-Romania has plenty to offer for its visitors all around and attracts more than one million tourists every year.
+Macedonia has plenty to offer for its visitors all around and attracts more than one million tourists every year.

 |Capital of Macedonia||Skopje|

 |Climate||Temperate Continental Climate|

 |Main Economic Activities||Agriculture, Mining, Tourism|

 Macedonian and Albanian are the official languages of the country.
 Macedonian is the most commonly spoken language of the country and written in the Cyrillic alphabet.
 Turkish, Romanian, Serbian, Bosnian and Armenian languages are also spoken in Macedonia.

 Common Phrases in Macedonian

 Skopje is the capital city of the country and is located in the northern part of Macedonia.

 Macedonia has only 1 time zone.
 The country follows the Greenwich Mean Time GMT +2.

 The currency used in Macedonia is Macedonian Denar (MKD or den).
 There are many currency exchange vendors and banks in populated areas.